Our experts are here to help

 Remember: When in doubt, call it out!
 Amateurs shouldn’t tackle electrical emergencies.
 You can prevent serious injury and property damage by acting quickly and contacting the appropriate professionals.

-Bonus Tip: Familiarise yourself with your strata’s emergency procedures.
-Knowing where to locate your building’s main electrical panel and having access to after-hours contact information can be crucial in a crisis.
+Handy Tip: Get to know your strata’s emergency procedures.
+Knowing where the main electrical panel is and having all the after-hours contact info readily available can be a game-changer in an emergency.

 What to Do During a Strata Electrical Emergency